 Where is the O’Brien Center for Student Success located?

 The O’Brien Center is located on the second floor of the Sakowich Campus Center.
 We provide an array of services to students beginning in their freshman year and continuing through the early years of alumni status.
 Our hours are 8:30 a.m. - 4:30 p.m. daily and in the evenings by appointment.

 When should students get started with career planning?

 All students should begin to visit our office their very first semester on campus.
 This will allow them to make a connection and learn about the office’s resources.
-Please review the Four Year College Career Guide as a reference when you are talking to your student about their career plans.
+Please review the eMpower Career and Professional Development Plan as a reference when you are talking to your student about their career plans.

 My student is not sure what to major in or what s/he can do with the major.